jfehrle/coq/doc/sphinx/proof-engine/vernacular-commands.rst

 (and default) extension of |Coq|’s script files is .v.

-.. cmd:: Load @ident
+.. cmd:: Load {?
+Verbose } {| @string | @ident }

-   This command loads the file named :n:`ident`.v, searching successively in each of the directories specified in the *loadpath*. (see Section :ref:`libraries-and-filesystem`)
+   Loads a file.
+If :n:`@ident` is specified, the command loads a file named :n:`ident`.v, searching successively in each of the directories specified in the *loadpath*. (see Section :ref:`libraries-and-filesystem`)

-   Files loaded this way cannot leave proofs open, and the ``Load`` command cannot be used inside a proof either.

-   .. cmdv:: Load @string

-      Loads the file denoted by the string :n:`@string`, where string is any complete filename.
-Then the `~` and .. abbreviations are allowed as well as shell variables.
+   If :n:`@string` is specified, it must specify a complete filename.
+   `~` and .. abbreviations are
+   allowed as well as shell variables.
 If no extension is specified, |Coq|
    will use the default extension ``.v``.

-   .. cmdv:: Load Verbose @ident
-             Load Verbose @string

-      Display, while loading,
+   Files loaded this way can't leave proofs open, nor can :cmd:`Load` be used inside a proof.

+   .. todo add comparison to Require

-      the answers of |Coq| to each command (including tactics) contained in the loaded file.
+   :n:`Verbose` displays the |Coq| output for each command and tactic in the loaded file, as if the commands and tactics were entered interactively.

    .. seealso:: Section :ref:`controlling-display`.

    .. exn:: Can’t find file @ident on loadpath.
       :undocumented: